-31 December 2014 £'000 31 December 2013 £'000 Amounts due to the ultimate Parent and BoI Group companies 862 23,935
+31 December 2015 £'000 31 December 2014 £'000 Amounts due to the ultimate Parent and BoI Group Companies 3,373 862 - Of which: Due to Ultimate Parent 3,373 559 - Of which: Due to Other Bol Group Companies 303

-Amounts due to the ultimate Parent and BoI Group companies at 31 December 2014 are reflective of settlements made during the year.
-All amounts are non interest bearing, unsecured and with no fixed repayment date.
+Amounts due to the ultimate Parent at 31 December 2015 are reflective of payments made on behalf of the Company by the Ultimate Parent.
+These payments were made to settle Company obligations to fellow BoI Group Companies and third parties.
+All amounts are non-interest bearing, unsecured and with no fixed repayment date.
+All balances are expected to settle within 12 months.